 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Wood Saw Operator tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Wood Saw Operator tend to value Support, Independence, and Achievement.

 Most importantly, Wood Saw Operators strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.